IceRaptor/HumanResources/README.md

 * Descriptions for MedTechs/MercTechs
   * Background
   * Attributes
-  * Faction loyalty
 * Hiring cost varies by planet tag *not* faction owner
   * Faction reputation influences the cost (if they are faction affiliated and you are hated, more expensive)
 * skill distribution mu and sigma modified by planet tags
 * size distribution mu and sigma modified by planet tags
 * MechWarrior skill distribution to reflect our distribution
 * Mercenary loyalty
-  * Low morale decays their loyalty slightly, high morale increases it
-  * Fighting against their faction has a slight reduction
+  * After AAR report, will complain if you work against their faction
-  * Fighting against a faction they hate has a improvement.
-Decays over time?
-  * Pilot losses impact their loyalty
-  * Staying on the bench hurts as well; not deploying reduces loyalty and deploying increases it
   * Company reputation; go with options that make you hated and it becomes harder to hire
-  * After AAR report, will complain if you work against their faction
-  * Poaching - sometimes they will want to break a contract (for more pay) and you have to decide what to do
 * Max injuries should be hidden on hiring screen
 * BUG: Colors not updating when you first look at screen
 * BUG: Colors not updating for Mechs in list
 * Contract desc / pilot isn't getting reset between events
-* MRBC rating should apply somehow?
 * Allow mod-makers to set faction hatred/favors on pre-generated pilots
-* Company reputation feels like a step too far; too much to manage but it's damn compelling.
-How would I make your aggregate reputation make sense?
-* Add MSRB restrictions for each crew member
 * Add pilot favor/hatred to pre-generated pilots
-* Compound faction names aren't whitespace separated
+* Compound faction names aren't whitespace separated (in events?)
-* I'm not updating pilots value, etc as their skills change; need to ensure that gets addressed at least at contract renegotiation
+* I'm not updating pilots value, etc as their skills change; need to ensure that getzs addressed at least at contract renegotiation
 * Context tooltip from events needs to account for crews
 * Optional kill bonus where each unit killed gives a bonus to the pilot
 * Doco note: salary only changes on renegotiation